Respect the human rights and individuality of all stakeholders, supporting them in their pursuit of professional and personal development.

 Targets and Results

-The CSR-KPI results for the past 3 fiscal years and targets for fiscal 2018 are shown below.
+The CSR-KPI targets for FY 2020 are shown below.

 The boundaries (scope of impacts) for each item are the entire Group.